DanielLarsenNZ/nodejs-express-range-headers/README.md

 Content-Encoding: gzip                  # Response is compressed
 X-Cache: TCP_HIT                        # Front Door is serving from cache
 ```

+Front Door appears to be "de-ranging" the request somehow.

 ### Accept ranges disabled